Ham, London: Landmarks

 The main feature in Ham is Ham Common which has a cricket pitch, a pond and a woodland.

 A straight tree-lined path leads from Ham Common to Ham House, the most significant house in Ham.
-The section of the path from Ham Common to Sandy Lane is called Great South Avenue and the section from Sandy Lane to Ham House is called Melancholy Walk.
+The path from Ham Common to Ham House is called the Great South Avenue, the path leading to the Thames adjacent to the east wall of Ham House is called Melancholy Walk, whilst the footpath leading to Ham Street adjacent to the south wall of Ham House is called Cut Throat Alley.

 Several notable period houses in Ham cluster around the Common including the Cassel Hospital, Langham House and Ormeley Lodge, which is currently owned by Lady Annabel Goldsmith.
 Victorian buildings include Latchmere House.
 Beaufort House in Ham Street, dating from 18C, is Grade II listed and was the home of Lady Juliana Penn from 1795 to her death in 1801.
 In the grounds of Grey Court School is the Georgian, grade II listed Grey Court House, now called Newman House after Cardinal Newman, who lived there as a child in the early 19th century.

 In contrast, Langham House Close, to the west of Ham Common, completed in 1958, is an early example of brutalist architecture.
 Parkleys, the first large-scale residential development by the pioneering SPAN Developments Ltd of Eric Lyons and Geoffrey Townsend, was begun in 1954 and completed in 1956: it lies just to the north of Ham Parade.

 There are four churches: Ham Christian Centre, St Andrew's Church, St Thomas Aquinas Church and St Richard's Church.